 This recipe for Salmon Burgers is the meal-time equivalent of an award show sweep.
 Made almost entirely with fresh salmon without added breadcrumbs or eggs, these burgers let the salmon design the set, choreograph the score, and steal the show all at once.

 My gripe with most fresh salmon burger recipes is that they use binders (like breadcrumbs or mayo) to hold the fish together.

 I also have an INCREDIBLE recipe for Salmon Quinoa Cakes in my upcoming cookbook.
 Be sure to check it out!

 When I am bothering to purchase FRESH salmon, however, I really want it to be all about the fish.

 Usually, we cook fresh salmon whole (this Baked Salmon in Foil is my go-to) but for a change of pace, I decided to see if I could take that salmon fillet and turn it into the best-ever salmon burgers.

 It worked!
-Instead of breadcrumbs, eggs, or mayo, this recipe uses a prep trick and a touch of Greek yogurt to bind the salmon.
+Instead of breadcrumbs, eggs, or mayo, this recipe (like my Shrimp Burger) uses a prep trick and a touch of Greek yogurt to bind the salmon.

 - The taste truly is all about the salmon itself.